marmelab/react-admin/doc/3.5/Caching.md

 export default cacheDataProviderProxy(dataProvider);
 ```

-Application cache provides a very significative boost for the end-user and saves a large portion of the network traffic.
+Application cache provides a very significant boost for the end-user and saves a large portion of the network traffic.
 Even a short expiration date (30 seconds or one minute) can speed up a complex admin with a low risk of displaying stale data.
 Adding an application cache is, therefore, a warmly recommended practice!